LIBRARY SERVICES MANAGER- Branches

 - Skill in tactfully and respectfully addressing sensitive situations with patrons who may be experiencing difficult personal issues.

-- Community outreach skills to be able to build relationships with community partners.
+- Community outreach skills to build relationships with community partners.

 - Knowledge of customer service best practices and the ability to incorporate them into operations.